-- 3 tbsp all purpose flour
+- 3 tablespoons all purpose flour

-- 2 tbsp dijon mustard
+- 2 tablespoons dijon mustard

-- 2 1/2 cups of milk
+- 2 cups milk

-- 2 cups of shredded cheddar cheese
+- 2 cups cheddar cheese shredded

-- 1/3 cup shredded parmesan cheese
+- ⅓ cup parmesan cheese shredded

 - salt and pepper to taste

-Cook pasta to al dente.
+- Cook pasta to al dente, drain, and set aside.

-Add the flour to the butter/onion mixture and stir until it becomes paste-like and a light golden brown.
+- Add the flour to the butter/onion mixture and stir until it becomes paste-like and a light golden brown.

-Whisk in the mustard and beer, stirring constantly.
+- Whisk in the mustard and beer, stirring constantly.

-Slowly add in milk and stir constantly.
+- Slowly add in milk and stir constantly.

-Simmer over medium heat until the mixture is smooth and thick (5-10 minutes).
+- Simmer over medium heat until the mixture is smooth and thick (5-10 minutes).

-Add bacon bits and pasta.
+- Stir in bacon bits and pasta.

 - To avoid lumpy sauce, be sure to continuously stir the roux when preparing it.